rogernogueraplanesas/irradiare-app/README.md

 # DevTrack app - IrRadiare
 ![Static Badge](https://img.shields.io/badge/language-python-blue) ![GitHub repo size](https://img.shields.io/github/repo-size/:rogernogueraplanesas/:portugal-weather-analysis) ![GitHub last commit](https://img.shields.io/github/last-commit/:rogernogueraplanesas/:portugal-weather-analysis) <br>
-Irradiare's DevTrack App is an internal tool designed to **monitor the performance and efficiency** of the company’s implemented projects over time **based on key indicators' data**.<br>
-In addition to tracking, the app allows for **forecasting project outcomes**, enabling the company to optimize the timing of new initiatives based on predicted values for key indicators.<br>
-The project impact can be analyzed across multiple geographical levels, such as individual parishes, municipalities, districts, or at the national level.
-Additionally, it supports tracking indicators based on NUTS (Nomenclature of Territorial Units for Statistics) levels.

 Irradiare's DevTrack App is an internal tool designed to **monitor the performance and efficiency** of the company’s implemented projects over time, utilizing **key indicator data**.<br>
 In addition to tracking, the app facilitates **forecasting project outcomes**, enabling the company to optimize the timing of new initiatives based on predicted values for these indicators.<br>
 Project impact can be analyzed across **multiple geographical levels**, including parishes, municipalities, districts, and the national level.
 Additionally, the app supports tracking indicators based on **NUTS** (Nomenclature of Territorial Units for Statistics) levels.<br>